 \subsection{Priors}

-To complete the model, we need to choose priors for the $p_k$s and the $\alpha_j$s.
+To complete the model, we need to choose priors for the $p_k$s and the $\alpha_k$s.
 An extremely ``uninformative'' prior for $\bm{p}$ can cause problems for MCMC, so we opt for a weakly informative prior.
 Note also that the bins are not designed so that we would expect them to be equally probable {\it a priori}.
 Thus, we center $\bm{p}$ on the ACS 5-year period bin estimates for the entire United States, from the same year as the tract-level estimates, using a Dirichlet prior.
 Let $\bm{g}$ denote the country-level estimates, and let $t$ denote a scale hyperparameter, then we assume

 The value of $t$ encodes the level of prior certainty that $\bm{g}$ is the true value of $\bm{p}$.
 A value of $t\geq 1$ is ideal since we do not necessarily expect $\bm{g}$ to be close to $\bm{p}$ with a high degree of certainty, but this must be balanced against computational considerations.
-When an element $\bm{p}$ is close to zero in the posterior, this can cause problems for HMC.
-See Section~\ref{sec:discuss} for a discussion of this issue and how it relates to knot selection.
+When an element of $\bm{p}$ is close to zero in the posterior, this can cause problems for NUTS.
+See Section~\ref{sec:discuss} for a discussion of this issue.
 As a result, we use a value of $t=1/10$ which regularizes $\bm{p}$ away from zero.

-For the $\alpha_j$s, we restrict the prior mass to be above one so that the untruncated Pareto distribution in the rightmost bin has a well defined mean.
-Note that $\alpha_j > 2$ is necessary to ensure a well defined variance if a user wants to include estimates of the second moment of the income distribution in the data model.
-Nevertheless, we assume that the $\alpha_j$s are iid truncated normal distributed as
+For the $\alpha_k$s, we restrict the prior mass to be above one so that the untruncated Pareto distribution in the rightmost bin has a well defined mean.
+Note that $\alpha_k > 2$ is necessary to ensure a well defined variance if a user wants to include estimates of the second moment of the income distribution in the data model.
+Nevertheless, we assume that the $\alpha_k$s are iid truncated normal distributed as

-In practice we have found using PRLN that the tail bins tend to have estimated $\alpha_j$s between around one and three, with smaller values in bins further in the right tail.
+In practice we have found using PRLN that the tail bins tend to have estimated $\alpha_k$s between around one and three, with smaller values in bins further in the right tail.
 In general, there is not much information in the data to learn the Pareto parameters, so this prior provides some useful regularization to help with model estimation.